lundha/lundha.github.io/_posts/2017-10-24-Sensors-for-Smart-Cities.md

 ##### Taking advantage of Python

 This project takes advantage of Python and its packages dedicated to Big Data Analytics.
 The City of Seattle measurements of road surface temperatures come in a *.csv* file of 2.26GB, so a clever technique is needed to avoid memory issues.
-The script associated with this project loads the file and queries it as if it was an SQL database.
+The script associated with this project loads the file as an [high-performance, very large data frame](http://dask.pydata.org/en/latest/dataframe.html) and queries it.